Applicants to master’s programs1 (MA, MDiv, ThM), graduate certificate programs, and visiting student status, must meet the following requirements:

 - A faculty member or school administrator at an institution previously attended

-- Submit a written three-part statement with (a) your personal testimony and (b) your present spiritual life and Christian service and (c) ministry goals as described in the application.
+- Submit a written three-part statement with (a) your personal testimony, (b) your present spiritual life and Christian service, and (c) ministry goals as described in the application.

-Applicants may be required to submit standardized test results (Graduate Record Exam or Miller Analogies Test) in the following circumstances: if applicant’s undergraduate GPA falls below the minimum requirement for their program, applicant attended an unaccredited undergraduate institution, or if the program to which they are applying requires it (i.e., MA in Mental Health Counseling).
-All applicants for whom English is not their first language must submit the Test of English as a Foreign Language (TOEFL) as outlined in the following pages.
+- Applicants may be required to submit standardized test results (Graduate Record Exam or Miller Analogies Test) in the following circumstances: if applicant’s undergraduate GPA falls below the minimum requirement for their program, applicant attended an unaccredited undergraduate institution, or if the program to which they are applying requires it.
+All applicants for whom English is not their first language should submit the Test of English as a Foreign Language (TOEFL) as outlined in the following pages.
 A personal interview or other supplemental materials may also be required.